sinclairzx81/typebox/design/website/docs/value/overview.md

 # Value

-Check, Decode and Parse JavaScript Values
+Check and Parse JavaScript Values

 ## Overview

-The TypeBox Value module provides functions to Check and Parse JavaScript values.
-It also includes functions such as Clone, Repair, Encode, Decode, Diff and Patch which perform various structural operations on JavaScript values.
+The Value module provides functions that perform typed operations on JavaScript values.
+It includes functions such as Check, Parse, Clone, Encode, Decode and as well as advanced functions to perform structural Diff and Patch on dynamic JavaScript values.

-The Value module is available via optional import.

 ```typescript
 import Value from 'typebox/value'